MicrosoftDocs/Advertising-docs/Advertising/bingads-13/campaign-management-service/negativekeywordlist.md

 ## <a name="inheritedelements"></a>Inherited Elements

 ### <a name="inheritedelementssharedlist"></a>Inherited Elements from SharedList
-The [NegativeKeywordList](negativekeywordlist.md) object derives from the [SharedList](sharedlist.md) object, and inherits the following elements.
+The [NegativeKeywordList](negativekeywordlist.md) object derives from the [SharedList](sharedlist.md) object, and inherits the following elements: [ItemCount](#itemcount).
 The descriptions below are specific to [NegativeKeywordList](negativekeywordlist.md), and might not apply to other objects that inherit the same elements from the [SharedList](sharedlist.md) object.

 |Element|Description|Data Type|
 |-----------|---------------|-------------|